sbdrchauhan/Internet-Found-Resources/README.md

 * [CODECOGS](https://latex.codecogs.com/) can be used to generate latex equations and then save it as image or url link to generate and or use in any other platforms
 * [SciWeavers](http://www.sciweavers.org/free-online-latex-equation-editor) also does similar thing as above ones
 * [CheatSheet](http://www.cheat-sheets.org/#CPP) Includes cheat-sheets of almost all languages
-* [HSF SOftware Training Center](https://hepsoftwarefoundation.org/training/curriculum.html) lots of tutorials for hep
+* [HSF Software Training Center](https://hepsoftwarefoundation.org/training/curriculum.html) lots of tutorials for hep

 ## Physics/Particle Physics/High-Energy
 * [Physics of **LHC**](https://www.lhc-closer.es/taking_a_closer_look_at_lhc/1.home) Describes PHYSICS involve in LHC in High-School level